 Homosexuality is illegal in Turkmenistan and punishable by law.

-Police have the right and power to stop and search you on the street at any time.
-So if that happens to you, stay calm and don’t let them put their hands in your pocket in the process.
-You don’t want to end up as a victim of drug planting in a country with notoriously corrupted police that seems to have unlimited power.
+The Police has the right and power to stop and search you on the street at any time.
+If that happens to you, stay calm and don’t let them put their hands in your pocket in the process.
+You don’t want to end up as a victim of drug planting in one of the last police states in Central Asia.

 Smoking is completely banned in public areas, including the streets.
 However, you can find some restaurants and cafes where this is allowed.